metaplex-foundation/js/README.md

 }>
 ```

-Additionally, The SDK may sometimes return a `LazyNft` insteand of an `Nft` object.
-The `LazyNft` model contains the same data as the `Nft` model but it excludes the following properties: `json`, `mint` and `edition`.
+Additionally, The SDK may sometimes return a `Metadata` instead of an `Nft` object.
+The `Metadata` model contains the same data as the `Nft` model but it excludes the following properties: `json`, `mint` and `edition`.
 This is because they are not always needed and/or can be expensive to load.
 Therefore, the SDK uses the following rule of thumb:
 - If you're only fetching one NFT — e.g. by using `findByMint` — then you will receive an `Nft` object containing these properties.
-- If you're fetching multiple NFTs — e.g. by using `findAllByMintLint` — then you will receive an array of `LazyNft` that do not contain these properties.
+- If you're fetching multiple NFTs — e.g. by using `findAllByMintLint` — then you will receive an array of `Metadata` that do not contain these properties.

-You may obtain an `Nft` object from a `LazyNft` object by using [the `loadNft` method](#loadnft) explained above,
+You may obtain an `Nft` object from a `Metadata` object by using [the `load` method](#load) explained above,

 ## Candy Machines
 The Candy Machine module can be accessed via `metaplex.candyMachines()` and provides the following documented methods.